adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 postgresql-read-0          2/2     Running   0          152m   10.42.2.216   okami-storage-02   <none>           <none>
 ```

-And that it, we have replicated PostgreSQL cluster ready to use !
+And that's it, we have replicated PostgreSQL cluster ready to use !
 Go to longhorn UI and be sure that 2 volumes are created on fast disk under **Volume** menu.

 ## Redis cluster

-After PostgreSQL, set up a redis cluster is a piece of cake.
+After PostgreSQL, set up a master/slave redis is a piece of cake.
+You may prefer [redis cluster](https://redis.io/docs/management/scaling/) by using [Bitnami redis cluster](https://artifacthub.io/packages/helm/bitnami/redis-cluster), but it [doesn't work](https://github.com/bitnami/charts/issues/12901) at the time of writing this guide.

 ### Redis variables